mindbuttergold/.github/PULL_REQUEST_TEMPLATE.md

 ### Contribution Reminders

 Your PR needs:
-- At least 5 thumbs up from members of the community to be approved / merged
-- Final review / approval from at least one maintainer
+- Approval from at least one maintainer
 - Clear, complete, and fully usable code for real-world systems
 - No placeholder, unfinished, or copied code with incompatible licensing
 - No redundant comments or unrelated artifacts